castellanos70/PrimeFactorAttack/README.md

 19) Chun Chen Chen: I will do some variation on dead blocks.
 Making them keep change their color.
 DONE

 20) I will add a screen that represent game is over , When the game ends.
 SOYEONAN.
+DONE